-Mariane Ibrahim is delighted to present Clotilde Jiménez’s newest body of work, THE CONTEST, from [NEW DATES TO BE ANNOUNCED].
-It will be his first solo show with the gallery.
+Mariane Ibrahim was delighted to present Clotilde Jiménez’s newest body of work, The Contest, his first solo show with the gallery.

-THE CONTEST unravels Jiménez’s own queer imagination to physicality.
+The Contest unraveled Jiménez’s own queer imagination to physicality.
 The works grapple with his deeply personal and once estranged relationship with his father, a bodybuilder and boxer.
-Jiménez adopts the boxer and bodybuilder as motifs, recalling early ideas of the body, specifically the Black male body.
+Jiménez adopted the boxer and bodybuilder as motifs, recalling early ideas of the body, specifically the Black male body.

 Through physically cutting these materials out, and piecing them back together Jiménez permits the reconstruction of memories by using the material fragments of imagery which were literally part of his, possibly his father's, and maybe even our own memories.